khornel/Furniture-Inc./Readme.txt

 ﻿How to install:
-Put mod in DLLMods folder with Software Inc.
+Put "Furniture Inc.dll" in DLLMods folder with Software Inc.
-Put furniture XML in DLLMods/Furniture folder with .obj and .png files
+Put all furniture xml, obj and png files in a subfolder under DLLMods/Furniture

 TODO:
+Expand to enable roomsegment and fence modding

+Done:
+Add version number manually
+Check sub folders of Furniture folder to avoid filename collision from different furniture packages Manual furniture name collision avoidance
 Add important info to the status log in the options menu Implement proper error handling
-Check sub folders of Furniture folder to avoid filename collision from different furniture packages Manual furniture name collision avoidance
-Expand to enable roomsegment and fence modding
 Might need to change when/how furniture is loaded to enable adding custom behaviors from other mods